 At the mindset level, I made a commitment to be more present to and accepting of my creative mark-making, to allow my drawings to come out however they happened to do so.
-This was instead of my apparent norm of prescribing specific outcomes ahead of time (usually based on another creator’s work or style) and judging / restarting whenever things didn’t turn out “correctly.”
+This was meant to replace my apparent norm of prescribing specific outcomes ahead of time (usually based on another creator’s work or style) and judging / restarting whenever things didn’t turn out “correctly.”

-Accompanying this more abstract internal work were two ongoing studio projects: a new weekly “for fun” illustration practice, in which there was no obligation to generate finished or shareable end results, and resumed story development for STAR KIT, which took a new viable direction through visual scripting.
+Accompanying this internal work were two ongoing studio projects: a new weekly “for fun” illustration practice, in which there was no obligation to generate finished or shareable end results, and resumed story development for STAR KIT, which took a viable new direction through visual scripting.
 There was also a small helping of for-hire design work mixed in.

 The results have been promising.
 I don’t feel so bad about creating for myself as I have in the past.
 I’m more willing to draw things that I’m nerding out about, which makes the act of drawing an act of affirmation and exploration.
 I like this.
 I’ve also done all but make final art – meaning page layouts, dialogue, and panel descriptions – for every page of STAR KIT’s first four chapters, about 120 pages.
 The story feels stronger and better realized than ever.

 Also: I’m no longer as focused on maxing out the time I work each day or week.
-This has felt occasionally strange, as time worked has been my go-to gauge for years.
-But thanks to the change, I seem less likely to fall into desperate directionless grinds; throwing myself at a seemingly hopeless task for extra hours has become a less compelling strategy now that total weekly time is merely a number.
+This has felt occasionally strange, as time worked has been my go-to metric for years.
+But thanks to the change, I seem less likely to fall into desperate directionless grinds.
+Throwing myself at a seemingly hopeless task for extra hours has become a less compelling strategy now that total weekly time is merely a number.

 Without time as a central measure of success, I’ve freed up space to be more present and strategic, to focus on the most purposeful tasks related to my goals during any given week.
 It’s the sort of thing that seems so obvious now that I’ve put it into practice.

-The meaningful successes of this quarter are unmistakable.
-But, I still have mixed feelings about the quarter overall.
+The successes of the quarter are unmistakable.
+But, I still have mixed feelings overall.
 My progress felt oddly sluggish; the first several weeks of the quarter were muddled as I stumbled through reflections and into my new strategies and mindsets.
 Plus we’re still in a pandemic, and the world remains in rough shape.

 Put differently, I’m eager to continue this new way of walking the path, but the change so far has been slow, and I feel weary.